Background

 - To ascertain the effect of physical education on the physical development of children between the ages of 5 and 7 years.

-- To establish the impact of physical education on the cognitive development of children between the ages of 5 and 7 years.
+- To determine how physical education affects children’s cognitive development between the ages of five and seven.

 Methodology